edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::bool
 =========

-The :eql:type:`std::bool` values are represented as an int8 with only two valid values: ``0x01`` for ``true`` and ``0x00`` for ``false``.
+:eql:type:`std::bool` values are represented as an int8 with only two valid values: ``0x01`` for ``true`` and ``0x00`` for ``false``.